 This post explores the similarities, differences, and legal interpretations of Castle Doctrine and Stand Your Ground in the State of Wisconsin.
 Importantly, each of these doctrines apply to certain kinds of shooting.
 Whether you’ve been charged with something as mitigated as misdemeanor battery, or something as serious as first-degree intentional homicide, the doctrines might apply to your case.

-The criminal defense attorneys at Meyer Van Severen, S.C. dedicate their entire practices to criminal defense.
+The criminal defense attorneys at Van Severen Law Office dedicate their entire practices to criminal defense.
 If you believe your case involves any kind of self defense issue, contact us immediately.
 We answer phone calls 24/7 at (414) 270-0202.
 And we aggressively defend all criminal charges.